 What do you do when the thing that’s supposed to remove stains becomes a stain?
 It’s a puzzling predicament, but don’t worry.
-You can easily and cheaply fix this problem at home.
+Detergent stain removal is easy and cheap!

 While a simple rewash should get out most stains, sometimes it’s not enough.
 Let’s go over some detergent stain solutions available to you so that you can get those stains out.

-Sometimes if the water is too cold, the dissolution of a powdered detergent will be slowed, so all of the detergent won’t be washed out by the end of the wash cycle.
+Sometimes if the water is too cold, the dissolution of a powdered detergent will be slowed, so all of the detergents won’t be washed out by the end of the wash cycle, leaving a soap residue.
 When you rewash the clothes, try using a higher water temperature.
 This should help any detergent still in the clothes to dissolve and rinse out of the clothes, leaving them stain-free.

 To prevent this problem in the future, make it a habit to use a higher water temperature while washing clothes.
-If you’re not willing to do that, whether because you don’t want to sort clothes or you don’t want all your hot water to be used up by the wash, there may be another option, depending on your washing machine.
+If you’re not willing to do that, whether because you don’t want to sort clothes or you don’t want all your hot water to be used up by the wash, then good news!
+There may be another option, depending on your washing machine.

 If your washing machine lid doesn’t lock when you start the cycle, another solution for getting the powdered detergent to dissolve is to mix it with the water before putting a load of laundry into the machine.